vmware-archive/node-examples/book-service/README.md

 # Run the App with PCC as the Data Service

-## Create a Pivotal Cloud Cache Service Instance
+## Create and Configure a PCC Service Instance

-- After using the cf CLI to log in and target your org and space, create a Pivotal Cloud Cache service instance that disables TLS encryption:
+- After using the cf CLI to log in and target your org and space, create a PCC service instance that disables TLS encryption:

     ```
     $ cf create-service p-cloudcache dev-plan PCC-noTLS  -c '{"tls": false}'